Jodenee/Voyager/docs/Reference/EmbedThumbnail.md

 ### Url
-A [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the thumbnail's url.
+A [*string*](https://create.roblox.com/docs/scripting/luau/strings) that contains the url to the thumbnail's image.

 <br />